vianaxx/Zookeeper/README.md

 Python: The entire program is implemented in Python, utilizing its simple syntax and interactivity.
-ASCII Art: The habitats are represented using ASCII art, demonstrating creativity and artistic representation through text characters.
+ASCII Art: The habitats are represented using ASCII art, demonstrating creativity and artistic representation through text characters. https://github.com/vianaxx/Zookeeper/assets/124326973/59fe6332-08e3-4c93-9a5c-7683745f514c

--Benefits and Learning:

-This project showcases proficiency in Python programming, including loops, conditionals, and interactive input/output.
-The interactive nature of the program demonstrates the ability to create engaging and user-friendly applications.
-The artistic aspect of ASCII art displays creativity in visual representation using text characters. https://github.com/vianaxx/Zookeeper/assets/124326973/59fe6332-08e3-4c93-9a5c-7683745f514c